ZDSRepositories/dotwar/API_Manual.md

 ### /game/[name]/add_order
 Add an order to a vessel's list of pending orders.\
 The order will be assigned an integer order ID.
-Order IDs start at 0 and new IDs are equal to the highest current ID + 1.
+Order IDs start at 0 and new IDs are equal to the highest current ID + 1.\
+The order can have a `time` or `interval` specified.
+If an exact time is specified it must be an ISO date string.
+If an interval is specified it must be an amount of seconds.
+It will be interpreted as `interval` seconds from current server time.
+If the order has both `time` and `interval` keys the `time` key will be priotitized.

 Required parameters: `vessel` `authcode` `order`